-In our own operations, direct greenhouse gas (GHG) emissions (Scope 1) and indirect emissions from purchased energy (Scope 2) arise in our manufacturing processes, our warehouses, offices and restaurants, and from the fuel use of our fleet.
+In our own operations, direct greenhouse gas (GHG) emissions (scope 1) and indirect emissions from purchased energy (scope 2) arise in our manufacturing processes, our warehouses, offices and restaurants, and from the fuel use of our fleet.
 More than 90% of those Scope 1 and 2 emissions occur within our manufacturing facilities.
 Our primary focus is therefore to operate our manufacturing facilities efficiently and reduce fossil fuel use.

 Overall, our GHG emissions are primarily indirect (scope 3) – our scope 1 & 2 emissions make up less than 10% of our total emissions along the entire value chain.
 That’s why we are working with our supply chain partners to also address and reduce the GHG emissions that are beyond our immediate control.
 This includes, for example, our Common Grounds supplier engagement programme, of which climate change forms an important pillar, and our efforts to choose responsible packaging materials for our products.